OpsLite-App/Smart-Stadium-Staff-App---PEI/backend/README.md

 Next steps (optional)
 - Add containerized frontend entries to the compose file if you want a fully containerized dev environment.

-If you want, I can add a short `Makefile` or shell script to wrap these commands and a one-page troubleshooting section for common errors.